foxanna/flutter_theme_workshop/workshop/02_themedata/instructions.md

 ## Your turn

 1. Remove `Theme` widget around `ExampleWidget`.
-2. Instead, set the `theme` field of the `MaterialApp` to the predefined light theme.
-Customize buttons style with the help of `copyWith` method.
-All three buttons should remain green.
+2. Instead, set the `theme` field of the `MaterialApp` to the  light theme created with `colorSchemeSeed` field, customize buttons style.
+All three buttons should remain lime.
 3. Set the `darkTheme` field of the `MaterialApp` to the predefined dark theme.
 Try different values for the `themeMode` field of the `MaterialApp`.